The translation of this document is outdated.

 council shall be held.
 The term of office of a temporary

-administration and a newly elected city or municipality council
+administration and a newly elected council shall be determined by

 A temporary administration shall perform the functions of the

-city or municipality council provided for in laws and shall act
+council provided for in laws and shall act until the day of the

-until the day of the first meeting of the newly elected city or
+first meeting of the newly elected council.

 [21 December 2000]